Seeing your GP during pregnancy

 - talk with you about pregnancy care options

-- refer you to the place where you’d like to give birth or the health professionals you’d like to care for you.
+- refer you to the place where you want to give birth or the health professionals you want to care for you.

-After your first appointment, you might not see your GP again until about six weeks after birth.
-That is, unless you live in a rural area or you choose shared care.
+After your first appointment, you might not see your GP again until about 6 weeks after birth.
+That is, unless you choose GP shared care or you live in a rural area.

-If you live in a rural area, some or all of your regular pregnancy appointments might need to be with your GP.
+If you choose shared care or live in certain rural areas, some or all of your regular pregnancy appointments might be with your GP.
 And your GP might be at the birth.
-Likewise, if you choose shared care for your pregnancy, you’ll see your GP for some of your regular pregnancy appointments.

-Shared care is an arrangement between a GP and a birthing hospital or other birth setting.
-You see your GP for some pregnancy appointments, and you also have appointments at the hospital in early and later pregnancy.
+GP shared care is an arrangement between a GP and a birthing hospital or other birth setting.
+You see your GP for most pregnancy appointments, and you also have appointments at the hospital in early and later pregnancy.